FloraCanou/charfreak/README.md

 This program counts characters and gives their respective frequencies in a text sample.

-Currently works in Linux only.
-In Windows it gives wrong results for reasons unknown.

 ## Features

+- Accepting UTF-8 text sample of any length

-- Effective exclusion of UTF-8 BOM
+- Effective exclusion of BOM

-- Optional exclusion of spaces, all punctuation marks or all non-alphabetical characters
+- Optional filter of spaces, all punctuation marks or all non-alphabetical characters

 - Optional case sensitivity

 - Optional sorting method

+- Automatic resize of counter

-## How to Compile
+## How to Build

-Run `compile.sh`.
+Linux: Run `compile.sh`.

+Windows: Install [MSYS2](https://www.msys2.org/) and GCC.
+Run `compile.bat`.

 ## To Do List (Maybe)

-- Explicit UTF-8 reading algorithm (so as to support Windows)
+- Explicit UTF-8 reading algorithm (so as to enhance portability)

-- UTF-16 support (another way to support Windows)
+- UTF-16 support

 - Saving results to file

 - Passing command-line arguments

-- Dynamic memory allocation (if possible)

 - Manual page